-Risk factors associated with our business are included under "Risk Factors" contained in Item 1A. of the Company's 2016 Form 10-K and is incorporated herein by reference.
-On April 5, 2017, the Company completed its previously announced acquisition of CEB Inc. ("CEB").
+Risk factors associated with our business are included under "Risk Factors" contained in Item 1A. of the Company's 2016 Form 10-K and are incorporated herein by reference.
+On April 5, 2017, the Company completed its acquisition of CEB Inc. ("CEB").
 Note 2 - Acquisitions in the Notes to the Condensed Consolidated Financial Statements herein provides additional information regarding the CEB acquisition.
 As a result of the CEB acquisition, the Company has identified additional risk factors, which are discussed below:

 With the CEB acquisition, we now have products and services that relate to human talent assessment, management, and development, which are a new line of business for the Company.
-Failure to successfully manage and grow this new business could negatively impact our business, operating results, financial condition, and liquidity.
+Failure to successfully manage and grow this new business, or to evaluate a strategic alternative for this line of business, could negatively impact our business, operating results, financial condition, and liquidity.